Ryan McMahon Player Props: Rockies vs. Angels

 Ryan McMahon At The Plate

+- McMahon has 73 hits and an OBP of .349 to go with a slugging percentage of .491.
+All three of those stats are best among Colorado hitters this season.

-- Among the qualifying hitters in MLB, he ranks 53rd in batting average, 36th in on-base percentage, and 25th in slugging.
+- Among qualifying batters, he ranks 65th in batting average, while his on-base percentage ranks 45th and he is 29th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.